Jean Metzinger: Early life

 Jean Metzinger came from a prominent military family.
 His great-grandfather, Nicolas Metzinger (18 May 1769 – 1838), Captain in the 1st Horse Artillery Regiment, and Chevalier of the Legion of Honour, had served under Napoleon Bonaparte.
 A street in the Sixième arrondissement of Nantes (Rue Metzinger) was named after Jean's grandfather, Charles Henri Metzinger (10 May 1814 – ?).
 Following the early death of his father, Eugène François Metzinger, Jean pursued interests in mathematics, music and painting, though his mother, a music professor by the name of Eugénie Louise Argoud, had ambitions of his becoming a medical doctor.
 Jean's younger brother Maurice (born 24 Oct.
 1885) became a musician, excelling as a cellist.
 By 1900 Metzinger was studying painting under Hippolyte Touront, a well-known portrait painter who taught an academic, conventional style of painting.
 Metzinger, however, was interested in the current trends in painting.

-Metzinger sent three paintings to the Salon des Indépendants in 1903, and subsequently moved to Paris with the proceeds from their sale.
+Metzinger sent seven paintings to the Salon des Indépendants in 1903, and subsequently moved to Paris with the proceeds from their sale.
 From the age of 20, Metzinger supported himself as a professional painter.
-He exhibited regularly in Paris from 1903, participating in the first Salon d'Automne the same year and taking part in a group show with Raoul Dufy, Lejeune and Torent, from 19 January-22 February 1903 at the gallery run by Berthe Weill, with another show November 1903.
+He exhibited regularly in Paris from 1903, taking part in a group show with Raoul Dufy, Lejeune and Torent, from 19 January-22 February 1903 at the gallery run by Berthe Weill, with another show November 1903.

 Metzinger exhibited at Weill's gallery 23 November-21 December 1905 and again 14 January-10 February 1907, with Robert Delaunay, in 1908 (6–31 January) with André Derain, Fernand Léger and Pablo Picasso, and 28 April-28 May 1910 with Derain, Georges Rouault and Kees van Dongen.
 He exhibited again at Weill's gallery, 17 January-1 February 1913, March 1913, June 1914 and February 1921.
 It is at Berthe Weill's that he met Max Jacob for the first time.
 Berthe Weill was the first Parisian art dealer to sell works of Picasso (1906).
 Along with Picasso and Metzinger, she promoted Matisse, Derain, Amedeo Modigliani and Maurice Utrillo.

-In 1904 Metzinger exhibited six paintings in the Divisionist style at the Salon des Indépendants and the Salon d’Automne (where he showed regularly throughout the crucial years of Cubism).
+In 1904 Metzinger exhibited six paintings in the Divisionist style at the Salon des Indépendants and the Salon d'Automne (where he showed regularly throughout the crucial years of Cubism).

 In 1905 Metzinger exhibited eight paintings at Salon des Indépendants.
 In this exhibition Metzinger is directly associated with the artists soon to be known as Fauves: Camoin, Delaunay, Derain, van Dongen, Dufy, Friesz, Manguin, Marquet, Matisse, Valtat, Vlaminck and others.
 Matisse was in charge of the hanging committee, assisted by Metzinger, Bonnard, Camoin, Laprade Luce, Manguin, Marquet, Puy and Vallotton.